LilyBurton/LilyBurton/README.md

 I'm a Software Developer living in Wales󠁧󠁢󠁷󠁬 :wales:

-💻 I'm a junior Developer that's learning Software Development from Makers
+💻 I'm a junior Developer that's learned Software Development from Makers

+📝 I studied Art and Animation in University of Portsmouth

 🌱 I'm open to learn more about Software Development and enhance my skills